Native two-qubit gates in fixed-coupling, fixed-frequency transmons beyond cross-resonance interaction: Non-Clifford gates

 \end{widetext} where we have used the properties $[XX+YY,ZI+IZ]=0 $ and $[XX-YY,ZI-IZ]=0$ to move the phases in between the $+X$ and $-X$ drives to the front and back of the gate.
 Interesting, frame tracking for the B gate is applied only on the idle qubit.
-Similar to $\sqrt{\text{ISWAP}}$ gate, we can go one step further and absorb the single qubit gates $Y_{\pm\pi/2}$ into single qubit unitaries in between B gates.
+Similar to $\sqrt{\text{iSWAP}}$ gate, we can go one step further and absorb the single qubit gates $Y_{\pm\pi/2}$ into single qubit unitaries in between B gates.
 Thus, the native implementation of B gate consists of just two on-resonant drives $+X$ and $-X$, with the $+X$ drive approximately three times as long as the $-X$ drive.
 There are four time-independent phases $\phi_{1,2,3,4}$ that need to be calibrated for the B gate, their calibration sequences are given in Appendix~\ref{sect:bcal}.
-We construct a ISWAP gate using two B gates and benchmark using IRB.
+We construct a iSWAP gate using two B gates and benchmark using IRB.
 The results are shown in Fig.~\ref{bgate}.
 The native B gate is 302 ns long, with the $+X$ and $-X$ drives being 210 ns and 92 ns respectively.
 The drives are flat-topped Gaussian pulses where rise and fall are $2\sigma$ long with $\sigma\approx 14.22$ ns.
-The measured EPG for B gate is comparable to ISWAP gate, this is expected since both gates are using the same mechanism and have comparable gate times.
-Similar to the $\sqrt{\text{ISWAP}}$ gate, whether the efficiency of B gate outweighs lack of virtual z-gates will be an important consideration for multi-qubit circuits.
+The measured EPG for B gate is comparable to iSWAP gate, this is expected since both gates are using the same mechanism and have comparable gate times.
+Similar to the $\sqrt{\text{iSWAP}}$ gate, whether the efficiency of B gate outweighs lack of virtual z-gates will be an important consideration for multi-qubit circuits.
 Finally, we remark that by combining on-resonant drives of opposite signs and CR, we can generate native two-qubit interactions of form $a XX + b YY + c ZZ$ with arbitrary coefficients.
 B gate is a special case with $c=0$, and $a=2b$, and SWAP gate is another with $a=b=c$.
+With the appropriate single qubit gates, our technique can generate arbitrary $SU(4)$ unitaries natively.
+We became aware of a related work recently~\cite{chen2023gate}.